 Instructions For Flight

-The fear of public speaking, civil rights, and people who smile at strangers are just a few of the topics tackled in this book.
+Civil rights, people who smile at strangers, and the fear of public speaking are just a few of the topics tackled in this book.
 With four sections of diverse poems, Instructions For Flight is Kate I. Foley’s debut poetry collection.

 Amazon (ebook only)